Arundel Mills: Live! Casino & Hotel Maryland

-After Maryland voters approved slot machine gambling in Maryland in 2008, The Cordish Company planned a slots parlor next to the mall.
+After Maryland voters approved slot machine gambling in Maryland in 2008, The Cordish Companies planned a slots parlor next to the mall.
 The proposal for slots at Arundel Mills was on the ballot as a referendum in the November 2010 elections; the referendum passed, and construction began on the casino shortly afterward, with the grand opening of its first phase held on June 6, 2012.
+The referendum was required following criticism regarding traffic congestion and parking concerns, which the casino did deliver after its opening.
 Since full completion in September 2012, Live!
-Casino & Hotel has about 380,000 sq. ft. of floor space and 4,750 gaming slots.
+Casino & Hotel has about 380,000 sqft of floor space and 4,750 gaming slots.

 Live!
 Casino & Hotel is a free-standing facility, separated from Arundel Mills by the inner mall ring road.
 Although not directly connected to the mall, the casino is within walking distance of the food court entrance.
 Live!
 Casino & Hotel includes a 5,000-space parking structure at Arundel Mills with a "smart park" green-and-red-light space availability feature, such as the system used at nearby BWI Airport.
 Parking is available free of charge during all mall hours for Arundel Mills shoppers.

 Live!
-Casino & Hotel includes several dining options, including The Cheesecake Factory; KOHO Korean BBQ; and a Prime Rib steakhouse.
-The project was to feature an Obrycki's Crab House and Seafood Restaurant, though the restaurant announced in November 2011 that it would not be opening a location there.
+Casino & Hotel includes several dining options, including The Cheesecake Factory, KOHO Korean BBQ, and a Prime Rib steakhouse.
+The project was to feature an Obrycki's Crab House and Seafood Restaurant, but the restaurant announced in November 2011 that it would not open a location there.
 Instead, Phillips Seafood opened a location at the site.
 Live!
 Casino & Hotel has a live music venue, operated by Annapolis-based Rams Head, which includes fixed seating for approximately 300 in a cabaret-style design with several stepped viewing levels of the stage.

-In 2019, The Hall!
-At Live! concert venue officially opened.
+In 2019, The Hall at Live! concert venue officially opened.

-The hotel itself has a restaurant, spa, salon, gift shop, and meeting rooms open to the public.
-Anne Arundel Community College holds their annual graduation at Live!.
+Adjacent facilities

+Aerial photograph of the complex prior to the Live!
+Casino & Hotel in January 2009.
+Arundel Mills Marketplace is visible in the middle right.

+Arundel Mills Marketplace

+Across the street from Arundel Mills is a power center known as Arundel Mills Marketplace at 7663 Arundel Mills Boulevard, which opened in 2003 with three anchors, now having four: PetSmart, Michaels, Staples, and Aldi.
+This property was also developed by the Mills Corp. and KanAm, and is owned and operated by Simon Property Group.

+Arundel Mills Marketplace originally featured a Circuit City consumer electronics store.
+Circuit City filed for Chapter 7 bankruptcy (originally Chapter 11 in November 2008) and closed all of its stores in March 2009.
+H. H. Gregg—then seeking to expand its presence in Maryland—took the available location in May 2010, though also filed for bankruptcy and went out of business, closing its Arundel Mills Marketplace store in April 2017.
+Aldi opened a supermarket there in November 2018.